Jacques Le Roy Ladurie: Local Political leadership

+The Calvados Syndicat

+Le Roy Ladurie soon became known as an authority on "modern" agriculture.
+He was noticed by Henri Chéron, a former Minister of Agriculture, and at the age of 23 was made secretary of the Calvados agricultural syndicate.
+He was active and innovative, and changed the organization into a union of syndicates along a model proven in Lyon.
+He combined the services of a syndicate, a cooperative and the credit union in a "Maison de Paysan" (Peasant House).
+By 1931 the Calvados Union had 8,600 members in 211 municipal unions.

 Le Roy Ladurie believed in the "union shop" to provide fertilizer, small equipment, insurance and groceries, but also believed peasants would always be deeply independent.
 He insisted that the Calvados Union should be completely neutral in politics and religious matters.
 He was called a revolutionary for demanding review of tenancy leases and a reactionary for opposing the extension of social insurance to agriculture.